 I had heard rumors of what lay within this unsuspecting storehouse; that it contained old airplanes, tanks, classic cars, not to mention some ancient artifacts found in the Detroit area, or that related to the city's own past.
 Such as Antoine de la Mothe Cadillac's own diary, or junk along those lines.
-Nowadays, with the city's municipal bankruptcy putting its contents on the auction block and in the newspapers, it is simply known to most people as "the building with the cars in the bubbles."
+Nowadays, with the city's contrived municipal "bankruptcy" putting its contents on the auction block and in the newspapers, it is simply known to most people as "the building with the cars in the bubbles."

 The deceptively bland exterior belies the reality of its interior.
 It is truly a different world.
 It is like stepping into Willy Wonka's factory for the Detroit history buff.
 Normally this facility is not accessible to the public.

 It had been decked out with red carpet and tableclothed tables full of hors d'oeurves and other such frilly froo-froo things for an event (the red car is a 1924 Huppmobile roadster):